zikula/core/README.markdown

 For more information visit http://zikula.org/

-You must run `bin/vendor install` to get the required dependencies.
+You must run `php composer.phar install` to get the required dependencies.